 Collins received his MFA from the Massachusetts College of Art and Design in 1980.
 He has exhibited internationally, and his paintings, drawings, photographs, and artist's books are included in the permanent collections of the Museum of Fine Arts, Boston, International Center of Photography, New York Public Library, Sheldon Museum of Art, Wadsworth Atheneum, Worcester Art Museum, PAAM, Amarillo Museum of Art, and others.
 He has collaborated on limited-edition books with poets Allen Ginsberg, Lawrence Ferlinghetti, and Eileen Myles.

 In 2010 he was honored with a career retrospective exhibition at the Provincetown Art Association and Museum, "Larry R. Collins: Finding Light.”
 In 2017 the Amarillo Museum of Art presented a retrospective exhibition of his Vietnam War photography and paintings.

-has an active career spanning decades.
-She has received grants and awards for painting and drawing, from the Pollock Krasner Foundation, granted three times, and from the Adolph and Esther Gottlieb Foundation's special funds.
-She received a NYFA boot camp award, and earlier a NYFAI collaborative arts award, among others.
-Her fellowships and residencies include the MacDowell Colony, the Cummington Community of the Arts (no longer there), and the Virginia Center for the Creative Arts; in Iceland, she was awarded a grant at a small residency program from the Gallery Boreas, of a studio and apartment in Reykjavik.
+Lipton has received grants and awards from the Pollock Krasner Foundation, the Adolph and Esther Gottlieb Foundation, NYFA, and NYFAI, among others.
+Her fellowships and residencies include the MacDowell Colony, the Cummington Community of the Arts, and the Virginia Center for Creative Art.
+She was also awarded a grant toward a residency program in Reykjavik, Iceland, through Gallery Boreas.